Menditect/documentation/docs/Teststep/1-microflow.md

 ## Domain model Access

-Domain model access rights apply if the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.
+Domain model access rights apply:
+- If the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.

-Domain model access rights only apply for microflows that have "Apply entity access" set to "Yes".
-MTA will not perform any checks; Mendix will check the entity access just like when executing the microflow through the frontend.
+- For object actions in microflows that have "Apply entity access" set to "Yes".
+- For object return values.

 ## Add a Microflow Teststep
 - Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.